abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 | `@Redfish.UpdatableAfterCreate` | The client is allowed to update the property after the resource is created |
 | `@Redfish.AllowableValues`      | The client is allowed to use any of the specified values in the body of the create (POST) request for the given property |

 In the above table, some of the annotation terms can conflict with one another if used incorrectly.
 This may be due to conflicting logical semantics with the term definitions.
-Services need to ensure their Collection Capabilities Object do not have the following types of conflicts:
+Services need to ensure their Collection Capabilities Objects do not have the following types of conflicts:
 * Do not annotate a property with both `@Redfish.RequiredOnCreate` and `@Redfish.OptionalOnCreate`.
 A property cannot be both required and optional.
 * Do not annotate a property with both `@Redfish.SetOnlyOnCreate` and `@Redfish.UpdatableAfterCreate`.
 A property can only be one of these.